Bridge2Hyku/Bridge2Hyku.github.io/pages/survey.md

 <div class="medium-8 medium-pull-4 columns" markdown="1">

+*THE DIGITAL COLLECTION SURVEY REPORT IS NOW AVAILABLE [HERE»](https://bridge2hyku.github.io/updates/survey-results/) WE STILL WELCOME RESPONSES TO HELP US GUIDE THE PROJECT BUT THEY WILL NOT BE PART OF THE Phase 1 REPORT*

 ## About the Digital Collections Survey

 Are you looking to migrate your digital collections?
 We would love to hear from you.
 The Bridge2Hyku Digital Collections Survey is a comprehensive list of questions regarding your institution's library characteristics, metadata, workflows, current digital collections, and current repositories.